 Today we are going to talk about what’s happening with interest rates.

 If it seems like interest rates have been going up almost every day, then you are correct.
-There has been this risk off trade that has pushed stock and bond prices down.
-Investors are taking profits as there seems to be more and more concerns over valuations and the trade war with China.
+There has been this risk-off trade that has pushed stock and bond prices down.
+Investors are taking profits as there seem to be more and more concerns over valuations and the trade war with China.

 For most of 2018 interest rates have remained relatively constant but (graph 1) starting on August 24 until today, 10yr Treasury rates have gone up 40bps to right around 3.18%.
 In fact, just this Wednesday the 10yr hit 3.25% midday.

 The last time we’ve seen a 10yr at this level was all the way back in May of 2011 (graph 2).
 In 2011 the 10yr started the year at 3.35% and close the year at 1.95%.
 In 2018, the 10yr started at 2.45% but where will it finish the year?
 Don’t be surprised if the 10yr closes above 3% but below 3.5%.
 Even though the trend has been for higher rates, inflation is still very low and higher rates and the trade war will impact the economy.
 Not to mention that globally U.S. Treasury rates are a bargain compared to other countries.

 For example, the US 10yr is at 3.18% but in the UK their 10yr is 1.72%, in France 0.90%, in Germany 0.55%, in Japan 0.14% and lastly Australia 2.75%.
 As far as sovereign debt is concerned, the US 10yr offers very attractive yields with little inflationary risk.

 In the coming weeks you should keep an eye on the following items: